jonruff81/postgresql-docker/USER_README.md

 ## 💡 Common Tasks

+### Duplicating or Deleting a Takeoff Row

+**Duplicate a Row:**
+1. Go to the "Comprehensive Takeoff Analysis" grid.
+2. Select the row you want to duplicate (click the checkbox).
+3. Click the blue "Duplicate Row" button.
+4. The new row will appear in the grid and will be saved to the database.
+After refreshing, the duplicated row will persist.

+**Delete a Row:**
+1. Select the row you want to delete (click the checkbox).
+2. Click the red "Delete Row" button.
+3. Confirm the deletion in the popup.
+4. The row will be removed from the grid and deleted from the database.

+**Note:** Only fields that exist in the takeoff record (such as notes, room, spec name, etc.) are saved when duplicating.
+Fields like plan name, option, and cost code are joined from other tables and cannot be set by duplication alone.

 ### Adding New Takeoff Data
 1. Go to "Smart Takeoffs" view
 2. Scroll to bottom and click "Add New"